matt-welch/wave-equation-solver-2d/README.txt

 2) You can simply use two zero matrices for timesteps l=0 and l=1
 3) You can simply hard code delta x/y and delta t to fulfill the CFL condition
 4) An output text file must be provided with your codes.

-ideas:
-use shorts for t, x, y
-use integer for u like 32 bit A/D output